Hartpury University and Hartpury College: Reputation and rankings

-In The Times and The Sunday Times Good University Guide, Hartpury University ranked thirteenth the in the South West and 112th nationally.
+In The Times and The Sunday Times Good University Guide, Hartpury University ranked thirteenth in the South West and 112th nationally.

 The Times University guides placed the university in its top ten universities for teaching quality and top twenty for student experience in 2023 and 2024.

 It began contributing to the UK's National Research Excellence Framework in 2021.
 Its research focuses on sport and exercise sciences, particularly in equestrian studies, due to its water treadmill's provision.

 In 2023, Hartpury University was awarded Gold in all three areas of the Teaching Excellence Framework (TEF) - Overall, Student Experience, and Student Outcomes.

 Ofsted rated Hartpury College outstanding in all areas for academic and curriculum-related provision.
 In August 2023, they achieved an A-level pass rate of 98.4% and a 99.4% pass rate for BTEC diploma students.

 The 2023 Graduate Outcomes survey showed that 97% of Hartpury University graduates were employed, further study, or engaged in purposeful activity.

 The university has received awards for its teaching provision, ranking as the number one English mainstream university for teaching in the National Student Survey (NSS) 2022, and in first place for lecturers and teaching quality at the Whatuni Student Choice Awards 2022.